leodemoura/leodemoura.github.com/about.md

 In 2014, the TACAS conference (Tools and Algorithms for the Construction and Analysis of Systems) has given an award for "_The most influential tool paper in the first 20 years of TACAS_" to the Z3 paper: _Z3: An Efficient SMT Solver.
 14th International Conference, TACAS 2008, vol. 4963 of Lecture Notes in Computer Science_.
 In 2015, Z3 received the Programming Languages Software Award from ACM SIGPLAN.
+In 2017, the [International Conference on Automated Deduction](http://www.cadeinc.org/) (CADE) presented the Skolem Award for my paper “Efficient E-Matching for SMT Solvers” that has passed the test of time, by being a most influential paper in the field.

 You can find more about me at: